ysa134/torii/README.md

 ### Supporting OAuth 1.0a

 OAuth 1.0a, used by Twitter and some other organizations, requires a significant server-side component and so cannot be supported out of the box.
-I can be implemented following these steps:
+It can be implemented following these steps:

   1. Torii endpoint opens a popup to the app server asking for Twitter auth